Serving SAP Fiori UIs

 Validating Drafts

-During draft phase, i.e., on PATCH requests to draft data, all @asserts are validated, and respective error messages are returned to the client.
-Yet, in contrast to active entities, the draft is still created/updated, even with invalid data, so that users can correct it later on without losing their progress.
+During the draft phase - that is, on PATCH requests to draft data - all @asserts are validated and error messages are returned to the client.
+Unlike with active entities, the draft is still created or updated even with invalid data, so users can correct it later without losing their progress.

 Custom Handlers for Draft Events

-You can add custom handlers to draft events by referring to the draft-specific events and/or .drafts entities, for example like that in CAP Node.js (learn more):
+You can add custom handlers to draft events by referring to draft-specific events and .drafts entities, as shown for CAP Node.js (learn more):

 const { Foo } = this.entities